Skip to content

 raise TypeError(

-f"expected either an iterable, an iterator, or an Eaterator object, got: {type(it)!r}"
+f"expected either an iterable, an iterator, or an Eaterator object, got: {type(arg0)!r}"

 )